rbisewski/ascii-log/README.md

 # ascii-log- harvests data from server logs and displays it via ASCII

-A cut and dry golang application to generate daily data from log file entries of nginx servers and output it to a text file so it can be accessed via w3m or lynx or wget.
+A cut and dry golang application to generate daily data from log file entries of common servers, such as nginx or apache and output it to a text file so it can be accessed via w3m or lynx or wget.

-Maybe one day I could consider adding more functionality, but for now it is more of a simple tool.
+Specifically it takes IP address data and executes a simple hostname lookup for the purposes of examining what name is currently assigned at the moment of the server request.

 Feel free to fork it and use it for other projects if you find it useful.

 # Requirements